xyhxx/flutter_route_animation/README.md

 ```

-use Navigator.pushNamed() to push route，Can be set through onGenerateRoute in MaterialApp
+use Navigator.pushNamed() to push route，Can be set onGenerateRoute in MaterialApp

 ``` dart
   MaterialApp(